 Matured in oak, it is extraordinarily drinkable and faithful to its identity, year after year.
-A nose full of red fruit and a pleasant spice on the palate with notes reminiscent of licorice.
+A nose full of red fruit and a pleasant spice on the palate.

 Grapes are harvested manually and selected on the sorting table which are found at an altitude between 180 and 200 meters (590-600 feet).
 The grapes are released by gravity into tanks, each varietal vinified separately.
 Fermentation and maceration take place in stainless steel tanks for roughly 20-25 days at a controlled temperature never exceeding 28° C. The wine is then transferred to 225-liter barrels made of French oak where malolactic fermentation is completed.
 Aging takes place in oak barrels and then in bottle before being released to the market.

 150/180 m. asl